Support Benjamin Zander’s stunning new Boston Philharmonic Youth Orchestra’s tour to the Netherlands June 16th– 28th. Read more

-Boston Philharmonic Youth Orchestra Tour T-shirt.Estimated delivery:Ships within the US only
+Boston Philharmonic Youth Orchestra Tour T-shirt.Estimated delivery:Only ships to: United States

 32 backers Limited (68 left of 100)

-CD of the BPYO Young Artists Showcase concert, May 15, 2013 (Ravel La Valse, Tchaikovsky Romeo & Juliet Overture, movements of concertos performed by members of the Boston Philharmonic Youth Orchestra).Estimated delivery:Add $20 USD to ship outside the US
+CD of the BPYO Young Artists Showcase concert, May 15, 2013 (Ravel La Valse, Tchaikovsky Romeo & Juliet Overture, movements of concertos performed by members of the Boston Philharmonic Youth Orchestra).Estimated delivery:Ships anywhere in the world

 9 backers Limited (91 left of 100)

 Two tickets to any performance of the Boston Philharmonic or Boston Philharmonic Youth Orchestra for the 2013-2014 season.Estimated delivery:

 Signed CD of the inaugural concert of the Boston Philharmonic Youth Orchestra, featuring Beethoven's "Egmont" Overture and Strauss' "Ein Heldenleben."Estimated delivery:Ships anywhere in the world